UniKnow/AgileDev/tutorials/ddd/src/site/markdown/core/glossary.md

 ## A

 * **Aggregate** - A cluster of associated objects that are treated as a unit for the purpose of data changes.
 External references are restricted to one member of the `Aggregate`, designated as the root.
 A set of consistency rules applies within the `Aggregate`'s boundaries.
+* **Aggregate root** - Gatekeeper object for the aggregate.
+All access to the objects within the aggregate must occur through the aggregate root; external entities are only permitted to hold a reference to the aggregate root.
 * **Analysis pattern** - A group of concepts that represents a common construction in business modeling.
 It may be relevant to only 1 domain or may span many domains (resource fowler 1997, p.
 8)
 * **Application Service** - Used by external consumers to talk to your system (think Web Services).
 If consumers need access to CRUD operations, they would be exposed via a application service.
 Application Services will typically use both Domain Services and Repositories to deal with external requests.
 * **Assertion** - A statement of the correct state of a program at some point, independent of how it does it.
 Typically a `Assertion` specifies the result of an operation or the required input for and operation.

 ## B

+* **BC** - See Bounded Context.
 * **Bounded Context** - A division of a larger system that has its own ubiquitous language and domain model.
 Bounding contexts gives team members a clear and shared understanding of what has to be consistent and what can be developed independently.

 ## C